Randwarf/StellarisUnityLore/Kwerdan Lore/Religions & Ideologies/Greel.md

 ***

-Greel was particularly common in the Pilklands
+Greel was particularly common in the Pilklands and surrounding regions.
+It has experience a short revival in recent years though its more traditional elements have been 'rounded off', so to speak.